ibm-cloud-docs/containers/storage-utilities.md

 You can use the {{site.data.keyword.containershort_notm}} API to attach and detach raw, unformatted [{{site.data.keyword.blockstorageshort}}](https://cloud.ibm.com/apidocs/kubernetes/containers-v1-v2){: external} to a worker node in your VPC cluster.
 {: shortdesc}

 You can attach a volume to one worker node only.
-Make sure that the volume is in the same zone as the worker node for the attachment to succeed.
+Ensure that the volume is in the same zone as the worker node for the attachment to succeed.
 {: note}

 You can also attach, detach, and list the volume attachments of your worker nodes by using the CLI.
 For more information, see the [storage CLI reference](/docs/containers?topic=containers-kubernetes-service-cli#cs_storage).
 {: tip}

-The instructions in this topic are available for VPC worker nodes only.
-If you want to attach raw, unformatted block storage to a classic worker node, you must install the [{{site.data.keyword.cloud_notm}} Block Storage attacher plug-in](#block_storage_attacher).
-{: note}

 Before you begin: